Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 #   overlay_image: /assets/images/lore/cortenmaas/header.png
 #   teaser: /assets/images/lore/cortenmaas/header.jpg
 ---
 Morgenfell is a large continent in [[Nornfeld]], where magic is outside of the law.
+It is inhabited mostly by humans, but halflings, gnomes, and dwarves live amongst them, and half-orcs can be found there as well.

 # The Three Kingdoms
 The Three Kingdoms are currently in peaceful, prosperous times.
 They thrive on trade with other continents that don't have their advanced technology.